CNN on `Top': In Search of Scalable & Lightweight Image-based Jet Taggers: Methodology

 \subsection{Training}

 Although we load the validation and test datasets into RAM as a whole, due to our choice of confining ourselves to a single mid-range PC with $64 GB$ RAM, we use a type of data piping for the training dataset.
 We load $300,000$ training data at a time, which we will call a `\textit{round}' from now on.
 Each round is trained until the validation loss stops decreasing for 10 epochs.
 An image of the trained network is saved from each round and used in the next one.
-This is done for 15 (18) rounds for $32\times 32$ ($40\times 40$) image representation of jets to ensure that the entire dataset is adequately represented.
+This is done for 12 rounds for $35\times 35$ ($40\times 40$) image representation of jets to ensure that the entire dataset is adequately represented.
 For most of the models used in this work, we repeat the process, starting with the last trained network, and use the same rounds again.
-This way, the rounds mimic the behavior of epochs, while storing the datasets beforehand reduces computation time.
-We then evaluate the accuracy of each of these models on the test dataset, and the one with the highest accuracy is chosen as the best version of that specific model architecture.
+This way, the rounds mimic the behavior of epochs, while storing the datasets in advance reduces computation time.
+We then evaluate the accuracy of each model on the test dataset, and the model with the highest accuracy is saved as the best version of that specific architecture.
 All further measurements are performed on this iteration of the model.

 To ensure optimal computation time, we choose batch sizes depending on whether the memory dedicated to the graphics card can handle them without overflowing into the SWAP memory.
-For \textit{EffNet-S (64)} a batch size of $2048$ is used.
+For \textit{EffNet-S} versions $0$, $1$, and $2$, a batch size of $4096$ is used; for \textit{EffNet-S} versions $3$ and $4$, these numbers are respectively $3072$ and $2560$.
 For all other networks, it is fixed at $4096$.
 We use the \textit{ADAM} optimizer \cite{kingma2014adam} with default settings ($\beta_1 = 0.9$, $\beta_2 = 0.99$, and $\epsilon = 10^{-5}$, along with the default learning rate update schedule) to minimize the cross-entropy loss, where we wait for a fixed number of \textit{epochs} (generally 10) for the last minimum loss to be updated; otherwise, we stop the training.

 The global features of the jets are standardized and utilized in the second part of the analysis, in conjunction with the images.
 These are concatenated with the output of the `\textit{Flatten Layer}' of \textit{LeNet} and, in the case of \textit{EffNet-S}, that of the `\textit{Aggregation Layer}', as can be seen from Fig. (\ref{fig:netdiag}).
 Pre-trained networks are faster to retrain and reach higher accuracies after modification—a fact that has been re-established in recent attempts at foundational models in jet applications .
 Keeping that in mind, we use the first part of the best network of a particular architecture and add an MLP block to it in this part of the analysis.